Introducing your new cat to your current pet(s)

 If the cats fight repeatedly, you may need to start the introduction process all over again and consider getting advice from a vet or animal behaviorist.

-There are other things you can do to help ease tension between feline roommates.
+There are other things you can do to help ease the tension between feline roommates.

 - Have your cats examined by your vet before introductions to make sure they’re all healthy.

 - Have one litter box per cat plus an extra one.